What's a stye

 How Long Does a Stye Last?

 Most styes will go away after a week or so without any treatment.
+Irritating the eye can make a stye last longer.
 You’ll want to be careful to clean any discharge from your stye so that the infection is less likely to spread to your other eye or other areas.
-Plus, irritating the eye can make a stye last longer.

 Recurring styes may indicate that eyelids need to be cleaned more often.
-You can do this by using a small amount of baby shampoo on a cotton swab, cotton ball, or washcloth.

 Regularly washing away skin-dwelling bacteria from the eyelid will decrease the risk of eyelash follicles becoming infected.

 To learn how to get rid of styes, read “Treatment Options for Styes.